Greg Roe: Gymnastics

 His second gym, after the incident with the former head coach, Gymnastics Giants, closed when Roe was 11 years old and he moved to Bramalea Gymnastics under head coaches Doron Kernerman and Titus Ruddock.
-He was eventually awarded the top male athlete at Bramalea and began winning medals at competitions once he began to focus more on his training.
+Roe was eventually awarded the top male athlete at Brampton Gymnastics and began winning medals at competitions once he began to focus more on his training.

-Bramalea Gymnastics eventually closed due to lack of funding and Greg was forced to move to another gym.
+Brampton Gymnastics eventually closed due to lack of funding and Greg was forced to move to another gym.
 This time when he went back to Gymnastics Mississauga with Alex Bard and this time he was accepted because he was now highly focused.
 Roe then began working with Men's coaches Chris Foo and Gary Isaacs.
 He won a gold medal at the Canadian Nationals on the Parallel bars in 2007 in Level 6 Open National Level.

 Roe began training for Junior and senior National competitions but decided the strict environment did not give him the freedom to train the way he wanted.
 He then made the decision to move out of the gymnastics program and into trampoline in 2008.
 From there he began competing in trampoline full-time and quickly excelled with his gymnastics background.